karol-broda/Zubr/.github/PULL_REQUEST_TEMPLATE.md

 ## 📝 description

-> please provide a clear and concise summary of the changes. if this fixes an open issue, link it here.
+> what does this pr do? please provide a clear and concise summary of the changes. if it fixes an open issue, be sure to link it here so we can close it automatically.

 fixes: # (issue)